Higher-derivative Heterotic Kerr-Sen Black Holes: Higher-derivative corrections to Kerr

 Since we are working in four dimensions, the two-form field $B$ can be dualized to an axion~$\varphi$.
 Given the Bianchi identity \eqref{eq:Bianchi}, we add a Lagrange multiplier

 so that, after integration by parts, the Lagrangian becomes

 As in~\cite{Cano:2021rey}, we separate $\widetilde{\mathcal{L}}$ into two- and four-derivative parts

-Note that, with an eye to dualization, we are treating $\tilde H$ as a single two-derivative object.
-Varying $\widetilde{\mathcal L}$ with respect to $\varphi$ yields the Bianchi identity \eqref{eq:Bianchi}, and so integrating out $\varphi$ just yields our original Lagrangian \eqref{eq:BdR4d}.
+Note that, with an eye to dualization, we are treating $\tilde H$ as a single object.\footnote{Note that it is equivalent to dualize $H$ using the Bianchi identity $\dd H=0$ or to dualize $\tilde H$ using $\dd\tilde H=\tfrac{\alpha'}{4}\Tr[R(\Omega_-)\land R(\Omega_-)]$.
+The resulting four-derivative actions will be the same.} Varying $\widetilde{\mathcal L}$ with respect to $\varphi$ yields the Bianchi identity \eqref{eq:Bianchi}, and so integrating out $\varphi$ just yields our original Lagrangian \eqref{eq:BdR4d}.
 On the other hand, the variation with respect to $\tilde H$ yields the relation

 Substituting this back into the action, we get the dualized Lagrangian

 where $G_{\hat\mu\hat\nu}=R_{\hat\mu\hat\nu}(\Omega)-\frac{1}{2}g_{\hat\mu\hat\nu}R(\Omega)$ is the Einstein tensor and we have defined $C_{\hat\mu}=e^{2\phi}\nabla_{\hat\mu}\varphi$.